Profile Image

 I am an Associate Professor in the Department of Computer Science at The University of Texas at El Paso (UTEP), where I have been a faculty member since Fall 2017.
 Before that, I was a Research Assistant Professor and the Assistant Director of the CyberShare Center of Excellence at UTEP.
 I received my Ph.D. in Computer Science from Virginia Tech, a Master’s degree from Montana State University–Bozeman, and a Bachelor’s degree from Shahjalal University of Science and Technology in Bangladesh.

 My research focuses on information retrieval, data integration, and analytics, with applications in areas such as cybersecurity for industrial control systems and manufacturing, as well as public health.
 I develop methods to identify and analyze vulnerabilities and weaknesses and to anticipate emerging threats, with the goal of making critical systems more secure and resilient.
+As the faculty lead for UTEP’s Miner Cybersecurity Clinic, I guide applied cybersecurity education and community engagement that connect research with real-world practice.
 In teaching, I design and integrate technology-enabled approaches that support student learning and strengthen problem-solving in computing and programming.

 Research Focus